Gaotrees/caffe-doc/Ubuntu-16.04-Installation-Guide.md

 --------------------------------------------------------------------------------------------------------------

-NOTE: If the Ubuntu operating system was updated, perhaps the Python layer needs to be updated and recompiled, because the Python module no longer works.
+NOTE: If the Ubuntu operating system was updated, perhaps the Python layer needs to be updated and recompiled because the Python module no longer works.
 Perform this step again in that case.

 ```
 for req in $(cat requirements.txt); do pip install $req; done